Improving call center metrics with knowledge management

 - Average Handle Time (AHT)

 - Average Speed to Answer (ASA)

 - Call deflection / Email deflection / Chat deflection

 - Dispatch avoidance rate

-Contact center and call center metrics explained, with supporting examples from our Global 2000 clientele
+Call center metrics: What they are, how knowledge improves them, and supporting examples from our Global 2000 clientele

 FIRST-CONTACT RESOLUTION (FCR)